lsethi/spa-api-template/README.md

 );
 ```

 There is currently no sign-in mechanism to store sessions or users.
-You can implement this yourself, but the core idea behind this template is to allow you to work with a readily accessible API and build out a resulting view from it, so no emphasis has been placed on typical concerns like session variables, security, etc.
+You can implement this yourself, but the core idea behind this template is to allow you build out a dynamic frontend interacting with a readily available API.
+Therefore no emphasis has been placed on typical concerns like session variables, security, etc.

 This means that while you can clone and mess around with this site, it's NOT ready to go live!
 Don't put it on the internet!